-Staff that provide mental health services are required to adhere to certain documentation and cosignature requirements.
-For the most current information on co-signature requirements, please refer to the Uniform Clinical Record Manual.
-This manual will instruct staff on form completion timeframes, licensure and co-signature requirements, and staff qualifications necessary for completion and documentation of certain forms.

-In general, staff that hold the license of an M.D., D.O., N.P., R.N., Ph.D., Registered Psychological Associate, LCSW, LPCC, or MFT do not require a co-signature on any documentation in the medical record.
-This also holds true for registered associates with the Board of Behavioral Sciences (ASW, APCC or AMFT), or staff waivered according to State guidelines.
-These above referenced staff may also provide the co-signature that is required for other staff.
-Staff that does not meet the minimum qualifications of an MHRS shall have adequate clinical supervision and co-signatures from a licensed/registered/waivered staff.
-CO-
+- Staff who provide mental health services are required to adhere to certain documentation and co-signature requirements.
+For the most current information on co-signature requirements, please refer to the Uniform Clinical Record Manual, located at the Optum Website> BHS Provider Resources> SMH & DMC-ODS Health Plans> UCRM tab.
+This manual will instruct staff on form completion timeframes, licensure and co-signature requirements, and staff qualifications necessary for completion and documentation of certain forms. - In general, staff that hold the license of an M.D., D.O., N.P., R.N., Ph.D., Registered Psychological Associate, LCSW, LPCC, or MFT do not require a co-signature on any documentation in the medical record.
+This also holds true for registered associates with the Board of Behavioral Sciences (ASW, APCC or AMFT), or staff waivered according to State guidelines. - These above referenced staff may also provide the co-signature that is required for other staff, excluding clinical trainees.
+Staff that does not meet the minimum qualifications of an MHRS shall have adequate clinical supervision and cosignatures from a licensed/registered/waivered staff. - It is out of scope for a MHRS/LVN/LPT/MA to complete the behavioral health assessments, mental status exams (MSEs) and/or diagnostic impressions.
+These assessment elements must be completed by a licensed/registered/waivered clinician.
+A MHRS/LVN/LPT/MA may contribute to the assessment by gathering information that supports the assessment domains within their scope of practice.